Last updated Feb 26 2020

 The following two-pronged approach helps you take a closer look at your high bounce rate pages:

-2) Use behavior analytics and user feedback tools to keep investigating what exactly people are doing on the page, and why:
+2) Use behavior analytics tools to keep investigating what exactly people are doing on the page, and why:

 By combining web analytics with a behavior and feedback tool, you have all the data points you need to decide whether your high bounce rate is something to worry about.